-A link to Mr. Rumble's "Incredible Creed of the Jehovah's Witnesses" was presented, evidently because of our postings related to Charles Taze Russell.
+A link to Mr. Rumble's "Incredible Creed of the Jehovah's Witnesses" was presented to us, evidently because of our postings related to Charles Taze Russell.
 We are not with the Jehovah's Witnesses, and do not defend the JW organization.
 Mr. Rumble, however, states many things that are highly misleading, to say the least, especially related to Charles Taze Russell, who was never a member of Jehovah's Witnesses.
 Contrary to what is generally believed, Russell was not the founder of the Jehovah's Witnesses.
 Russell preached against such an organization, and he preached against the kind of message presented by that organization.

 By 1928, the vast majority of the Bible Students around the world had rejected Rutherford's organization dogma.
 The Bible Students refused to preach Rutherford's new message related to his organization dogma, and they continued to preach the good news of great joy that will for all the people, without affiliation with Rutherford's new Watch Tower Society.
 Thus, in 1931, in order to distinguish his followers from the Bible Students, Rutherford had his followers adopt the name "Jehovah's Witnesses".

 It is claimed that Russell became an infidel when he confronted an infidel about the Bible.
 We haven't been able to verify that Russell thought of himself as having been an infidel.
 He did, for a short time, become bewildered about what he should believe.
-It is claimed, evidently due to Russell's encounter with the infidel, would "never again ... believe in hell".
-This is incorrect, since once he found out what the Bible hell is, he had no reason to not believe in the Bible hell.
+It is claimed, evidently due to Russell's encounter with the infidel, that he would "never again ... believe in hell".
+This is incorrect, since once Russell found out what the Bible hell is, he had no reason to not believe in the Bible hell.

 The statement is made that Russell "in 1878 assumed the title of 'Pastor Russell'".
 The reality is that Russell was appointed pastor of the group in Allegheny sometime around 1876; he did not just "assume" this title.